Firenz/tgx-jobtest/README.md

-# Programming test for BambooHR
+# Programming test for TravelgateX
 This is a programming test for a Junior Backend position coded in C# for BambooHR.

 ## Development environment